Distracted driving: Legislation

 Thirty-nine states and the District of Columbia (D.C.) have passed laws related to distracted driving.
 Additionally, 41 states, D.C. and Guam have banned text messaging for all drivers, and 10 states, D.C. and Guam prohibit drivers from holding phones while driving.
-Michigan's Kelsey's Law prohibits many teen drivers from using cell phones will driving, with a few limited exceptions.
+Michigan's Kelsey's Law prohibits many teen drivers from using cell phones while driving, with a few limited exceptions.
 However, no state currently completely bans all use of the device, including hands-free.
 Each state varies in the restrictions placed upon drivers.

 Current US laws are not strictly enforced.
 Punishments are so mild that people pay little attention.
 Drivers are not categorically prohibited from using phones while driving.
 For example, using earphones to talk and texting with a hands-free device remain legal.

 Laws have not led to consistent driver compliance.
 Hand-held phone usage fell in New York in the five months after the hands-free law took effect.
 However, it returned to near the prior level by the 16-month mark.

+Qin et al noted limitations in the underlying police crash reports used to construct FARS, including variation in how distraction is coded across jurisdictions and the likelihood of under‑reporting, especially when distraction must be inferred from narrative descriptions or when drivers may be reluctant to disclose distracting activities.
+They concluded that inner cognitive distraction appears to be a particularly important contributor to fatal crashes, and that distraction patterns differ systematically by age and sex, implying a need for targeted safety campaigns, enforcement and design countermeasures addressing both cognitive and technology‑related sources of distraction.